-The western seaboard of the ports in Wales, Cardiff, Newport, Port Talbot and Swansea are ideally boats, helicopters and light aircraft.
+The western seaboard of the ports in Wales, Cardiff, Newport, Port boats, helicopters and light aircraft.
 Moving to clean energy is an important way of reducing global carbon footprints and ensuring sustainable on-going energy.

 Port Talbot £undisclosed Wales Business Fund